THE WORKSHOP SESSIONS - Mountains

 The tune appears to be a version of "The Humours of Ballymanus", which appears in several Irish tune collections from the 19th and 20th centuries.

-This piece “Dealan-Dé” was composed and recorded remotely during lockdown for Feis Rois' 'In Tune with Nature' competition.
+This piece “Dealan-Dé” (meaning Butterfly in Scottish Gaidhlig) was composed and recorded remotely during lockdown for Feis Rois' 'In Tune with Nature' competition.
 The music was inspired by the rare marsh-fritillary butterfly.
 The Taynish NNR is one of the few places in Scotland this beautiful creature can be seen.
 After the introduction, the butterfly explores the micro-world of Taynish; the ferns, the lichen, and beasties which make this ancient oak woodland so magical.
 A storm brews in the second section, and our wee friend is buffeted by the wind and the waves.
 Finally, the clouds part, the sun shines and we soar up above the reserve, looking down on this magnificent landscape.

 The video was edited by the fantastic filmmaker, Graeme Rogers and the footage was filmed at Taynish by Graeme, Roo and Neil.